sagold/json-schema-benchmark/draft4/reports/themis.md

 `properties with escaped characters, object with all numbers is valid`|The schema failed to load(`Invalid or unexpected token`). **This excludes this validator from performance tests**
 `properties with escaped characters, object with strings is invalid`|The schema failed to load(`Invalid or unexpected token`). **This excludes this validator from performance tests**
-`ref overrides any sibling keywords, ref valid, maxItems ignored`|Expected result: `true` but validator returned: `false` `remote ref, containing refs itself, remote ref valid`|Expected result: `true` but validator returned: `"validators.http://json-schema.org/draft-04/schema# is not a function"`. **This excludes this validator from performance tests**
+`ref overrides any sibling keywords, ref valid, maxItems ignored`|Expected result: `true` but validator returned: `false` `remote ref, containing refs itself, remote ref valid`|Expected result: `true` but validator returned: `"validators.http://json-schema.org/draft-04/schema# is not a function"`
 `remote ref, containing refs itself, remote ref invalid`|Expected result: `false` but validator returned: `"validators.http://json-schema.org/draft-04/schema# is not a function"`
 `Recursive references between schemas, valid tree`|The schema failed to load(`Cannot read property '0' of undefined`) `Recursive references between schemas, invalid tree`|The schema failed to load(`Cannot read property '0' of undefined`)